phalado/Personal-Projects/README.md

 ## Ruby

-Projects done in the HTML and CSS course.
+Projects done in the Ruby course.
 Technologies used:
 * Ruby
 * RSpec gem